Microsoft Edge Chromium Released to the Developer Channels - Why I Think It May Be the Best Browser Ever!

 The plan is ti support Chrome extensions.
 This will open Edge up to the existing eco-system.
 While Edge supports extensions based on a standard created in collaboration with Mozilla and Google, the Edge extension ecosystem never really took off.

-Will Edge and Anaheim Live Side By Side?
+Will Old Edge and the Chromium Edge Live Side By Side?

 What About Enterprise Mode?